-- For the experimental portfolio, a sketchbook is produced along with preparatory work for display. - The Personal Response (final outcome) will be in a media of the student's choice and is accompanied by evidence of planning and a range of trials.
+- For the Experimental Portfolio, a sketchbook is produced along with preparatory work for display. - The Personal Response (final outcome) will be in a media of the student's choice and is accompanied by evidence of planning and a range of trials.

-The Personal Response concludes with a timed, controlled exam of 10 hours.
+The Personal Response concludes with a timed, controlled exam session lasting 10 hours in total.

 The structure, timing and requirements of the course are similar to Lower Sixth, but the final, controlled exam is 15 hours.
-The coursework element also contains an illustrated dissertation (which is externally marked by CCEA).
+The coursework element also contains a Written Investigation (2000 word essay which is externally marked by CCEA).
 Students will identify and study the work of contemporary and historical artists & designers and write about them.
 This, in turn, will inform and inspire their practical work.
-Staff work closely with each pupil to help them identify a topic and structure their dissertation.
+Staff work closely with each pupil to help them identify a topic and structure their essay.